anh-andi-ng/paper-reader-prototype-frontend/README.md

 ## Prerequisite Setup
 Please run `yarn version check` to check if yarn is installed \
-If yarn start does not work, please run `npm install --global yarn`\ If your system requires npm installation, please run `npm install -g npm`
+If yarn start does not work, please run `npm install --global yarn`to install yarn \ If your system requires npm installation, please run `npm install -g npm`

 ## Available Scripts